-National Families Week
+National Families Week will be celebrated between

-was held between 15 and 21 May 2013.
+15 and 21 May 2016

 Each year, tens of thousands of people and hundreds of organisations celebrate National Families Week - Australia's annual celebration of families.

-National Families Week is a time to celebrate with your immediate family, make contact with your extended family and friends and share in the enjoyment of family activities within the wider community.
-It is a time to celebrate the meaning of family and to make the most of family time.
+National Families Week is a time to celebrate with your family, make contact with your extended family and friends, and share in the enjoyment of family activities within the wider community.
+It is a time to celebrate the meaning of family and to make the most of family life.

 All Australians, including community organisations, schools, councils, companies and individuals are invited to participate in National Families Week each year.

 National Families Week is funded by the Australian Government Department of Social Services.
-The Department of Human Services is also promoting National Families Week and providing support through its national network.

 If you require further information on National Families Week, please email us.